ovdojoey/cartmine/README.md

 </button>
 ```

-3. Alternatively, instead of using HTML elements, you can pass a JSON map to define all shopping cart items:
+3. Alternatively, instead of using HTML elements in Step 2, you can pass a JSON map to define all shopping cart items:
 ```
 // Define your items as JSON.
 Note: a unique ID on the script tag is required
 <script id="items_map" type="application/json">